Four Things You Need To Know For Successful Networking

 Remember, lots of people are in the same boat and those that are more experienced in networking will be welcoming and interested in what you have to say.
 So just get out there – it’s good for you and your business.
 And it’s not as scary as you might think.

-Here are some links to various people, websites and books that will help you immeasurably:
+Here are some links to various websites and books that will help you immeasurably:

-Check out your local Chamber of Commerce.
+Check out the Chamber of Commerce.
 They often run ‘Meet The Chamber’ events for members and non-members and are free to attend.
 If you do join your local Chamber, then there are lots of opportunities to network at events throughout the year.

 New to networking?
 Let me know what you think and if this blog has helped you.
 Share it using the buttons below or email me.